plexil-group/plexil_docs/PLEXILLanguage/PLEXILReference.rst

 ~~~~~~~~~~~~~~~~~~~

 |PLEXIL| employs a *ternary* logic, extending the usual Boolean logic with
-a third value, Unknown, described in a section above.
+a third value, **Unknown**, described in a section above.
 Though strictly a
 misnomer, the term Boolean is used throughout this manual and |PLEXIL|
 itself to describe operators, expressions, and values in this ternary
 logic.